ankurkohli007/Artificial_Intelligent_4_Robotics_2_Assignment_I/README.md

 ![alt text](image3.png)

-Above figure highlights the results after the plan computation of Problem 2.
+Above figure highlights the results after the plan computation of **Problem 2**.
 It highlights the action duration i.e. action cost of the plan.
 Also, describes the plan execution such as mover robots performance to accomplish the goal.

 <p align="center">
   <img width="500" height="260" src="https://github.com/ankurkohli007/Artificial_Intelligent_4_Robotics_2_Assignment_I/blob/bfe1952063dd90a000afebf7ce50f8725bc0cee3/image7.png">